MrW0r57/MrW0r57.github.io/_posts/2020-05-28-Metasploit Framework 7.2.md

 msf5 > help

 ```
-And the result will be awesome, I suggest you to read everything from their because we will use them ahead.
+And the result will be awesome, I suggest you read everything from there because we will use them ahead.

 **Mentioning some important commands:**